DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/install-the-atlassian-sdk-on-a-linux-or-mac-system.md

 ### Red Hat Enterprise Linux, CentOS, Fedora (RPM)

+Similarly, on Red Hat based Linux distributions, download and install the package, using RPM Package Manager (`rpm`).

 1. To download the latest version of the SDK (replace X.X.X with the version number):

     ``` bash
     curl https://packages.atlassian.com/atlassian-sdk-rpm/rpm-stable/atlassian-plugin-sdk-X.X.X.noarch.rpm -O
     ```
-1. Use the RPM Package Manager (rpm) to unpack and install the SDK:
+1. Use the RPM Package Manager (`rpm`) to unpack and install the SDK:

     ``` bash
     sudo rpm -i /path/to/atlassian-plugin-sdk-X.X.X.noarch.rpm